Dealing with Wet and Warped Plywood

 Concave and convex sides

 Let’s now assume you have plywood that has cupped— it now has a concave and a convex side.
-The convex side has had the extra moisture, swelled and expanded.
+The convex side has had the extra moisture, swelled, and expanded.
 The side that dried out and shrunk a bit is the concave side.
 See the graphic on the right (exaggerated for clarity).
-The concave side needs moisture and the convex side needs to dry out.
+The concave side needs moisture, and the convex side needs to dry out.
 Spray a light mist on the concave side and expose the convex side to sunlight or the drier conditions of your shop, usually facing up.
-When the two sides reach moisture equilibrium (equal dryness on both sides) the sheet should be flat.
-This can take a little bit of time, and if you don’t have that sort of time, then using cupped plywood is ok as long as you know its limitations.
+The sheet should be flat when the two sides reach moisture equilibrium (equal dryness on both sides).
+This can take a little time, and if you don’t have that time, then using cupped plywood is ok as long as you know its limitations.

 Flattening

-If the plywood you wish to use is a full sheet with supports for attaching the sheet itself, such as on a roof or flooring where the joists can help flatten sheets when they’re attached, then using slightly cupped sheets of plywood are not problematic.
-The attachment of the sheet to these supports flattens the sheet and any subtle changes that occur as it dries out are minor.
-However, there are times when the use of smaller, cupped/warped pieces of plywood is required for a project.
+If the plywood you wish to use is a full sheet with supports for attaching the sheet itself, such as on a roof or flooring where the joists can help flatten sheets when connected, then using slightly cupped sheets of plywood is not problematic.
+The attachment of the sheet to these supports flattens the sheet, and any subtle changes that occur as it dries out are minor.
+However, there are times when more minor, cupped/warped pieces of plywood are required for a project.
 These pieces may not have the advantage of an attachment point like a joist to help flatten it.
-If these smaller pieces of plywood required involve an intricate fit, it would be better to make sure it’s flat before cutting it for use in your project as the piece will eventually equilibrate of its own accord.
-If a piece is cut while wet or warped, that piece runs the risk of not fitting as well once it does dry out.
-The take home lesson is that make sure your plywood is dry and flat before you use it for smaller pieces without support to help flatten it.
+If these smaller pieces of plywood require an intricate fit, it would be better to ensure it’s flat before cutting it for use in your project, as the piece will eventually equilibrate of its own accord.
+If a piece is cut while wet or warped, it runs the risk of not fitting as well once it dries out.
+The take-home lesson is to make sure your plywood is dry and flat before you use it for smaller pieces without support to help flatten it.

 bent, warped, bowed, wood, sheets, brown